Email Attachment Size Limits

 Work in this order: trim, resize, then re-encode.

-PDF: Re-export with compressed images inside the document.
-Print to PDF at a lower image quality setting, or run a dedicated PDF pass.
-The PDF compression guide for Mac covers Preview and other local options.
+PDF: Re-export with compressed images inside the document, or run a dedicated PDF compress pass.

 Images: Resize to the display size recipients actually need.
 Convert PNG UI shots to JPEG when transparency is not required.
-Batch-export from your editor at 80 to 85 percent quality.
-The image compression guide for Mac walks through common formats.
+See how to compress images on Mac .

 If you must stay under an exact megabyte number, measure the exported file in Finder or File Explorer before attaching.
 A 10 MB cap is common on forms; see how long is a 10 MB video for duration estimates at that size.